kristiansordal/kristiansordal/README.md

 ### Hey, I'm Kristian 🤙

-I'm a third year mechanical engineering student at OsloMet.
+I'm a Mechanical Engineering graduate from OsloMet.
 After my bachelor (and a years worth of informatics subjects), I'll be pursuing a masters degree in Informatics.

 - 🔭 I’m currently working on my bachelor project for a client, it involves CAD, iLogic and VB.NET
 - 🌱 In preparation for my masters degree, I'm learning Algorithms and Data Structures on the side.